AutoVerse-ai/Verse-library/docs/source/troubleshooting.md

 ```

 In this case, this if statement will be evaluated consecutively between timesteps as long as ego.z <= 50.
 Verse will keep trying a transition to "Up" and will appear like an infinite loop.
+This is because at each timestep, Verse will check all if branches to and analyze all branches that are 'true.'

 Again, make the transition condition more specific: